Conversational AI

 • Enterprise compliance posture covering SOC 2 Type II, HIPAA, PCI DSS, ISO 27001, and GDPR

-Important caveat: conversational AI software differs from open-source frameworks like Rasa.
+One caveat worth naming: conversational AI software differs from open-source frameworks like Rasa.
 Frameworks provide a toolkit for building agents from scratch with full data control but no managed infrastructure.
 Platforms give you the orchestration ready to run.

 Integration depth.
 Native, permission-aware access to CRMs, ERPs, helpdesks, and business systems.
 Pre-built connectors plus developer-grade API depth for custom systems.

 Omnichannel reach.
-Conversation state preserved across web chat, SMS, WhatsApp, email, and voice.
+Conversation state preserved across web chat, SMS, WhatsApp, RCS, email, and voice.
 Voice-first platforms are scored on telephony depth (call control, STIR/SHAKEN attestation, number provisioning) instead.

 Compliance posture.
 SOC 2 Type II as baseline.
 HIPAA, PCI DSS, ISO 27001, and GDPR with EU-deployed infrastructure for regulated industries.
 Voice-first platforms inherit compliance from the underlying telephony carrier; that carrier is scored separately.

-Conversational AI for voice-first and telephony platforms
+Best conversational AI platforms for voice-first telephony

 1. Telnyx